 Every contract you send should clarify the process for resolving any issues between the parties involved.
 Why do you think so many contract disputes still end up in court?
 It is because the contract did not make it clear what processes needed to be followed, so it is left up to lawyers and judges to interpret what is written and decide your fate.

 Admittedly, talking about dispute resolution is not the fluffy and happy thing you want to do when trying to do an exciting deal, but will save you a lot of grief later.

-This is not a technical error in the context of a sales contract, but it is still something you would do well to remember.
+This isn't a technical error in the context of a sales contract, but it's still something you'd do well to remember.

-There is no international law saying that contracts need to be 15 pages long as standard!
-If your contract is only a page or two, and that is all you need, then you are all good.
+There's no international law saying that contracts need to be 15 pages long.
+If your contract is only a page or two, and that is all you need, then you're all good.
 Remember what we said earlier about creating barriers?
-If your contracts read like they need the examination of a forensic lawyer, you are not getting them back signed in a hurry!
+If your contracts read like they need the examination of a forensic lawyer, you won't get the signature quickly.

-Improving your sales contracts is one of the easiest, most pain-free ways to have a significant, instant impact on your business.
-Not only will you improve your efficiency, but you will also find it much easier to put deals in place and get contracts signed to start generating revenue.
-Get this vital part of the CLM cycle right, and you will make it much easier to deal with any potential issues down the line.
+Improving the accuracy of your sales contracts is one of the easiest, most pain-free ways to have a significant, instant impact on your business.
+Not only will you improve your efficiency, but you'll also find it much easier to put deals in place and get contracts signed to start generating revenue.
+Get this vital part of contract lifecycle management right, and you'll make it much easier to deal with any potential issues down the line.